Eliminate Critical Risks in the Cloud

 Prioritizing patches and assets that need to be patched is yet another key step in the patch management process.
 There are some patches that are too important to wait, such as an urgent security update to address a recently discovered vulnerability in a critical system.
 Obviously, that patch shouldn’t wait for the patch that introduces a cool new feature to install first.
 You need to establish these rules of priority.

 Utilize various threat intelligence and vulnerability management tools to detect the most critical vulnerabilities and assets of your ecosystem.
 Prioritizing patches can also reduce the chance for downtime.
 If critical patches roll out first, there’s less chance a security risk will take your system offline.
 According to Gartner, cyberattackers exploited only 1,554 vulnerabilities out of 19,093 reported vulnerabilities.
-Prioritizing critical and security patches first will make you less susceptible to attack.
+Prioritizing vulnerabilities and critical security patches first will make you less susceptible to attack.

 4. Test patches